Office of Public Health Performance Management

 6. Ensure achievement of evidence base practices (Accreditation and assessment)

-Mission Statement: To promote, protect, and improve the health and safety of all Hoosiers.
+Mission: To promote, protect, and improve the health and safety all Hoosiers.

-- We are honest, trustworthy, and transparent.
-We will do the right things to achieve the best public health outcomes.
+- Integrity: We are honest, trustworthy, and transparent.
+We uphold our standards and do the right things to achieve the best public health and safety outcomes.

 Goal 1: Ensure access to high quality, evidence-based, and continuously improving services and resources that reduce health disparities and proactively address public health threats, leading to equitable outcomes.